-2.4 Intellectual Property Rights and Publications Management
+2.3 Intellectual Property Rights and Publications Management

 IPR management procedures, along with the management of joint publications, have been defined in the Consortium Agreement.
-The GA of SENTINEL will ensure that the commercial results are distributed in a fair and equitable manner that recognises the contributions of the inventors and the institution as well as those of other stakeholders and that both IP and other products of research are made available to the public through an efficient and timely process of technology transfer.
-Finally, it will establish standards for determining the rights and obligations of the SENTINEL partners, the creators of intellectual property and their sponsors, with respect to inventions, discoveries and work created.
+The GA of SENTINEL ensures that the commercial results are distributed in a fair and equitable manner that recognises the contributions of the inventors and the institution as well as those of other stakeholders and that both IP and other products of research are made available to the public through an efficient and timely process of technology transfer.
+Finally, standards for determining the rights and obligations of the SENTINEL partners, the creators of intellectual property and their sponsors, with respect to inventions, discoveries and work created should be established.